 One end of the hose connects to the bottom valve of the bladder and to one side of the electric water transfer pump.

 The other water hose will connect from the other side of the electric water transfer pump to the RV’s water intake receptacle.

 Two (2) Hose Connectors

-The bladder has connections ready to hook up.
-You will only need one male and one female ¾” standard water hose connection.
+The water bladder has connections ready to hook up.
+You will need one male and one female ¾” standard water hose connectors.

 Small Spray Bottle of Bleach

 You should never trust any water sources to be sanitary.

 Therefore, before hooking up your hoses or connectors to any water source, spray it all down with regular liquid unscented household chlorine bleach straight (not diluted).
 Do not use any other so-called disinfecting cleaning products or the bleach gel.

 Spray down the entire water spigot; including the threads you’re going to screw your water hose onto, up inside where the water comes out and the handle or knob.